-Next, you’ll get into the meat of your clothing line: designing your clothing, sourcing your material, and finding your manufacturer.
 This can be the most challenging part of the process for many entrepreneurs starting a clothing line, especially those who haven’t worked in the fashion industry before.
 Here’s how the designers we interviewed went about the process.

 Finding the Right Materials